How can I take part in this program?

 Will I need any training or support before I register for the program?

 Before you are matched with a mentor, you will need to take part in a job search program which will teach you the basics of how to find a job in the Canadian market.
-You will also be asked to participate in workshops on resume writing and interview skills as part of the training at the Program Delivery Partner organization where you were originally screened.
+You will also be asked to participate in workshops on resume writing and interview skills as part of the training at the Community Partner organization where you were originally screened.